peteroupc/html3dutil/doc/tutorial-glmath.md

 There are two conventions of 3D coordinate systems, left-handed and
 right-handed:

-* In a _left-handed_ coordinate system, the Z axis points _away from the viewer_ whenever the X axis points to the right and the Y axis points up.
+* In a _left-handed_ coordinate system, the positive Z axis points _away from the viewer_ whenever the positive X axis points to the right and the positive Y axis points up.
-* In a _right-handed_ coordinate system, the Z axis points _toward the viewer_ whenever the X axis points to the right and the Y axis points up.
+* In a _right-handed_ coordinate system, the positive Z axis points _toward the viewer_ whenever the positive X axis points to the right and the positive Y axis points up.

 To show this more visually, point one hand's thumb to your right and its index finger up, and bend the other three fingers halfway down.
-In a coordinate system named after that hand (left-handed or right-handed), if the X axis points in the thumb's direction and the Y axis points in the index finger's direction, the Z axis will point in the direction the other three fingers point.
+In a coordinate system named after that hand (left-handed or right-handed), if the positive X axis points in the thumb's direction and the positive Y axis points in the index finger's direction, the Z axis will point in the direction the other three fingers point.

 As used here, the Z axis is the <a href="H3DU.Math.md#H3DU.Math.vec3cross">cross product</a>